-- Think twice about airplane travel.
-An airplane’s changes in cabin pressure can result in bleeding inside the ears and chest pains.
+- Airplane travel concerns.
+An airplane's changes in cabin pressure can result in bleeding inside the ears and chest pains.
 The recirculated air leaves an AA patient highly susceptible to a viral infection.
-If air travel is necessary, those with aplastic anemia often have to have a prophylactic blood transfusion to keep platelet counts in check.
+If air travel is necessary, those with aplastic anemia often require a prophylactic blood transfusion to keep platelet counts in check.

-- Avoid high altitude geographic locations—the higher one goes above sea level, the less oxygen there is.
+- High-altitude geographic locations should be avoided.
+The higher someone goes above sea level, the less oxygen there is.

-- Restrict physical activity to avoid internal injury and uncontrolled bleeding.
+- Recommendations to restrict physical activity to avoid internal injury and uncontrolled bleeding.

-Pregnancy and surgery pose significant health risks for those suffering from aplastic anemia.
+Pregnancy and surgery also pose significant health risks for those suffering from aplastic anemia.

-Evaluating a Camp Lejeune Toxic Water Claim for Compensation
+Evaluating a Camp Lejeune Claim for Aplastic Anemia Compensation

 The amount of financial compensation possible is different for each victim of government negligence at Camp Lejeune.
 At this point, there is no definitive way to determine potential dollar value.

-Like any personal injury claim, final decisions are often based on:
+However, like any personal injury claim, compensation awards are often based on:

 - The severity of the condition

 - The length of exposure to the toxins